custard-pkg/custard/README.md

 # Custard
 Custard is a npm replacement.

-## Development
+## Compiling & Development
+Custard requires the
+- **latest version of stable/nightly Rust** for compiling.
+- **latest version of nightly Rust** for developing and formatting, at least till `group_imports = "StdExternalCrate"` is available on stable.

 Just `git clone` the repository and start developing!
-You do need Rust nightly for formatting though.